irfanmehmood/challenge-laravel-package/README.md

-# How to install ReportBuilder package in your Laravel project
+### How to install ReportBuilder package in your Laravel project

-Update your composer.json file
+####Update your composer.json file, adding entries below
 ========================================================================
 "require": {
         "streamgo/reports": "master"